redox-os/book/src/ch09-01-including-programs.md

 # Including Programs in Redox

-(Before reading this page you must read the [Build System Quick Reference](./ch08-06-build-system-reference.md) page)
+(Before reading this page you must read the [Build System](./ch08-06-build-system-reference.md) page)

 This page will teach you how to add programs on the Redox image, it's a simplified version of the [Porting Applications using Recipes](./ch09-03-porting-applications.md) page.